https://github.com/michelin/suricate

 #### Initialization with Flyway

-Suricate uses [Flyway](https://docs.spring.io/spring-boot/docs/2.0.0.M5/reference/html/howto-database-initialization.html) to manage the database initialization.
+Suricate uses [Flyway](https://docs.spring.io/spring-boot/docs/2.0.0.M5/reference/html/howto-database-initialization.html) for database initialization.

 ```yml